Ciao, friends! Meatballs in marinara is a magnificent Italian dish that is simply irresistible!

 #3.
 A little bit of cheese goes a long way

 #4.
-For the most flavorful meatballs, add a lot of fresh herbs, garlic, onions, and seasoning
+For maximum flavor, add a LOT of fresh herbs, garlic, onions, and Italian seasoning.

 #5.
-Brown the meatballs, then cook them low and slow in homemade marinara sauce
+Brown the meatballs first then let them bake in homemade marinara sauce.

-It's incredibly rich and thick, and packed with flavor that's both complex and comforting.
-While a long simmer is highly recommended, making this homemade marinara sauce is super simple.
+My favorite homemade marinara sauce is incredibly rich and thick, and packed with flavor that's both complex and comforting.
+And, making this delicious sauce is super simple.

 Let the sauce simmer away happily on the stovetop for about an hour until it looks like this....